-- 13.1 The Academy will, as far as practicable, adopt a range of initial intervention strategies to help pupils manage their behaviour and reduce the likelihood of suspension and permanent exclusion.
-The Academy has a system in place to ensure leaders are aware of pupils whose behaviour is a cause for concern. - 13.2 [The Suspension and Permanent Exclusions Guidance requires a Head teacher to consider the examples of interventions listed below as set out at paragraph 98 of the Behaviour Guidance (as well as considering a direction for off-site education and a managed move) before imposing a suspension or permanent exclusion.
-Therefore whilst the Academy can add to this list, it should what is listed carefully.]
-The range of intervention strategies that the Academy will put in place include as appropriate, include for example, but are not limited to: - 13.2.1 frequent and open engagement with parents, including home visits if deemed necessary; - 13.2.2 providing mentoring and coaching; - 13.2.3 short-term behaviour report cards or longer-term behaviour plans; - 13.2.4 Pupil Support Units; and - 13.2.5 engaging with local partners and agencies to address specific challenges such as poor anger management, a lack of resilience and difficulties with peer relationships and social skills.] - 13.3 Where the Academy has serious concerns about a pupil's behaviour it will consider appropriate interventions, including but not limited to, whether an assessment of a pupil's SEND is appropriate; where a pupil has an Education, Care and Health Plan, whether an emergency review is appropriate and/or whether a multi-agency assessment is appropriate. - 13.4 The Academy has a Pupil Support Unit where planned interventions for individual pupils take place in place of mainstream lessons.
-The Pupil Support Unit is used for planned interventions for behavioural and pastoral reasons and /or a final preventative measure to support pupils at risk of exclusion. - 13.5 Following a sanction, the Academy will consider appropriate strategies to help the pupil(s) involved understand how to improve their behaviour and meet the behaviour expectations
+- 13.1 The School will, as far as practicable, adopt a range of initial intervention strategies to help pupils manage their behaviour and reduce the likelihood of suspension and permanent exclusion.
+The School has a system in place to ensure leaders are aware of pupils whose behaviour is a cause for concern. - 13.2 The range of intervention strategies that the School will put in place include but are not limited to: - 13.2.1 frequent and open engagement with parents, including home visits if deemed necessary; - 13.2.2 providing mentoring and coaching; - 13.2.3 short-term behaviour report cards or longer-term behaviour plans; - 13.2.4 Pupil Support Units; and - 13.2.5 engaging with local partners and agencies to address specific challenges such as poor anger management, a lack of resilience and difficulties with peer relationships and social skills. - 13.3 Where the School has serious concerns about a pupil's behaviour it will consider appropriate interventions, including but not limited to, whether an assessment of a pupil's SEND is appropriate; where a pupil has an Education, Care and Health Plan, whether an emergency review is appropriate and/or whether a multi-agency assessment is appropriate. - 13.4 The School has an Inclusion Unit where planned interventions for individual pupils take place in place of mainstream lessons.
+The Pupil Support Unit is used for planned interventions for behavioural and pastoral reasons and /or a final preventative measure to support pupils at risk of exclusion. - 13.5 Following a sanction, the School will consider appropriate strategies to help the pupil(s) involved understand how to improve their behaviour and meet the behaviour expectations of the School.
+As far as reasonably practicable, this support will be delivered by appropriately trained designated staff.

-- of the Academy.
-As far as reasonably practicable, this support will be delivered by appropriately trained designated staff. - 13.6 The Academy will consider and apply appropriate strategies for the reintegration of a pupil following removal from the classroom, time at a Pupil Support Unit, time at an alternative site under an off-site direction or suspension.
+13.6 The School will consider and apply appropriate strategies for the reintegration of a pupil following removal from the classroom, time at a Pupil Support Unit, time at an alternative site under an off-site direction or suspension.